-The 16-hour short-haul exception allows some commercial motor vehicle (CMV) drivers to extend their 14-hour window by 2 hours every week, provided that certain conditions are met.
+The 16-hour rule or the 16-hour short-haul exception allows some commercial motor vehicle (CMV) drivers to extend their 14-hour window by 2 hours every week, provided that certain conditions are met.

-In this post we discuss the nitty-gritty details of this 16-hour “short-haul” exception rule, the conditions that need to be met, and how drivers can use the KeepTruckin electronic logbook app to leverage the 16-hour exception.
+In this post, we discuss the nitty-gritty details of this 16-hour rule, the conditions that need to be met, and how drivers can use the 16-hour exemption in the KeepTruckin Driver App.

-Let’s first review the hours of service rules and how the 16-hour short-haul exception fits in.
+Let’s start by reviewing the Hours of Service rule and how the 16-hour short-haul exception fits in.

-According to DOT hours of service rules, U.S. property-carrying CMV drivers generally have 14-hour windows to finish all driving related work.
+According to DOT Hours of Service rules, U.S. property-carrying CMV drivers generally have 14-hour windows to finish all driving-related work.
 In those 14 hours, they can drive up to 11 hours.
-Drivers must also take a 30-min break after 8 hours of driving.
+Drivers must also take a 30-minute break after 8 hours of driving.

 Conditions for the 16-Hour Short-Haul Exception to Apply